ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 resource-agnostic domain types, such as network map specific domains of local IPv4 addresses.

-The defining information resource of an entity domain D has the following
+The defining information resource of an entity domain D is unique has the following specificities:
-specificities:

 * it has an entry in the IRD,
 * it defines the entities of D,